All Episodes

 So what I have found is that young people are looking for something to fulfill the void in their life.

-I mean, God created us to worship him, to have a relationship with him, and young people want that.
+I mean, God created us to worship him, to have a relationship with him.

 It's just that most of them are looking in the wrong places.

-And so when I have counseled or become friends with younger people who are searching for something in their life, um I just had a conversation the other day with a friend who was talking about meditation, and she was saying, it's so hard to meditate.
+And so when I have counseled or become friends with younger people who are searching for something in their life, I just had a conversation the other day with a friend who was talking about meditation.

-I mean, I to empty one's mind.
+I mean, to empty one's mind.

-And I said, um, because your mind is not meant to be empty, you're meant to be meditating on God.
+And I said, because your mind is not meant to be empty.

 That's what we're actually created to do.

-So it actually takes focus, meditation, if you will, to even say the Lord's prayer, doesn't it?
+So it actually takes focus, meditation, if you will, to even say the Lord's Prayer, doesn't it?

 It does.